Rishi-1010/alumni-network/README.md

   - Real-time UI updates
   - Portfolio view
   - Educational verifications
   - **Total Alumni Count**: Admin dashboard now displays the total number of registered alumni in the system.
-  - **Total Alumni Count**: Admin dashboard now displays the total number of registered alumni in the system.
+  - **Verified Alumni Count**: Admin dashboard now displays the total number of verified alumni in the system.
+  - **Alumni Verification System**: Implemented a system for admins to verify alumni, including confirmation dialogs and real-time updates.

 - **Responsive Design**
   - Mobile-friendly interface